Serving alcohol in your salon or barber shop

 Still unsure on which licence you may need?
 NHF Members have access to our free round the clock legal helpline and specialist advice if you thinking of introducing selling alcohol as part of your services.

 Implications of serving alcohol without a licence

 If you serve alcohol without a licence the penalties can be stiff.
 You can be fined up to £20,000 and even sent to jail for six months.

-If your business is based in a small town it is likely you will be one of, if not the only, salon or barbershop which offers alcohol.
+If your hair or beauty business is based in a small town it is likely you will be one of, if not the only, salon or barber shop which offers alcohol.
 Use this to get some valuable publicity with a press release to your local media.
-This could be with a pre-Christmas party inviting customers and potential new clients to the salon.
+This could be with a pre-Christmas party inviting current clients and potential new clients to the salon.

 Make the most of holidays, anniversaries of your business and the changing of seasons – from a glass of Pimms in the summer, to bubbly for celebrations, and hot spiced mulled wine for the festive season.

 It’s a cost-effective and simple way to inject something different into your business and your customer service, making the client’s experience even more memorable.

 The NHF has free round the clock legal helpline for its members on advice if you are thinking of introducing selling alcohol as part of your services.
 Need more advice on how serving alcohol can improve your customer service?
 NHF Members can download out free guide “Delivering a great client experience” here.